5 Steps to EQIP Assistance

 In California two projects have been approved under the Two Chiefs' Joint Landscape Restoration Partnership – the Healthy Forest EQIP Initiative for Middle Klamath River Communities and the Healthy Forest EQIP Initiative for San Bernardino Mountains.
 Please visit the Two Chiefs' Joint Landscape Restoration Partnership webpage for more information.

-The NWQI was established as a joint initiative with the Environmental Protection Agency (EPA) in FY 2012 to address agricultural sources of water pollution, including nutrients, sediment, pesticides, and pathogens related to agricultural production, in priority watersheds.
+The National Water Quality Initiative (NWQI) was established as a joint initiative with the Environmental Protection Agency (EPA) in FY 2012 to address agricultural sources of water pollution, including nutrients, sediment, pesticides, and pathogens related to agricultural production, in priority watersheds.
 In California two priority watersheds were identified for financial assistance opportunities.
-Please visit one the following webpages for more information. (coming soon)
+Please visit one the National Water Quality Initiative webpage for more information.

 Working Lands for Wildlife Fund Pools